Main Rendering Workflow¶

 EditDocumentController by routing definitions using

-which record of which table should be edited.
+and handing over which record of which table should be edited.
 This can be an existing record, or it could be a command

 to create the form for a new record.
 The EditDocumentController is the main logic triggered whenever